Michigan softball eliminated from NCAA tournament with epic fourth-inning collapse - News Break

 Michigan softball eliminated from NCAA tournament with epic fourth-inning collapse

 Finally, when it absolutely seemed like no hits and no runs were coming in Seattle, they did.
 Sunday started with Michigan softball losing its first try at advancing to the super regional round of the NCAA tournament, two-hit by the Huskies’ all-everything pitcher, Gabbie Plain in a 2-0 loss.
 That forced a late winner-take-all final regional final between the Volverines and the Huskies.
-In that game’s first inning, the Wolverines finally broke through, first with a run in the first off Plain, then with four more runs in the second off the 6-foot Aussie making her third start in two days.www.chatsports.com
+In that game’s first inning, the Wolverines finally broke through, first with a run in the first off Plain, then with four more runs in the second off the 6-foot Aussie making her third start in two days.
+After just two innings, Plain had thrown 60 pitches and the Wolverines led, 5-1.www.northwestgeorgianews.com